stilcrad/DenseAffine/README.md

 ```
 The matching results of the images are saved in the results folder.

 Download the KITTI sequens 04 for relative pose estimation.
-The URL of the dataset is  https://www.hostize.com/v/McLvy6jmUF
+The URL of the dataset is https://pan.baidu.com/s/1EdsAqKJ1HKVS5uLPMAxDSQ?pwd=idw2 password: idw2
 ```shell

 python demo/affine_feature_relative_pose.py